geonetwork/core-doc-sources/eng/users/source/managing_metadata/processing/index.rst

  * schema: ISO19139
  * usage: Harvester

-Anonymiser is an XSL transformation provided for ISO19139 record in GeoNetwork which removes all resource's contact except point of contact.
-It also have some custom options to replace email, remove keywords and remove internal online resources.
-For this, 3 optional parameters are available:
+Anonymiser is an XSL transformation provided for ISO19139 records which removes all resource contacts except point of contact.
+In addition, it has three custom options to replace email addresses, remove keywords and remove internal online resources.
+These options are controlled by the following parameters:

- * protocol: Protocol name for which online resource must be removed
+ * protocol: Protocol of the online resources that must be removed

- * email: Generic email to use for all email in same domain (ie. after @domain.org).
+ * email: Generic email to use for all email addresses in a particular domain (ie. after @domain.org).

- * thesaurus: Portion of thesaurus name for which keyword should be removed
+ * thesaurus: Portion of thesaurus name for which keywords should be removed

 It could be used in the GeoNetwork harvesting XSL filter configuration using::